California's Clean Vehicle Rebate Project Terms and Conditions

-- Be an individual, business, nonprofit or government entity that is based in California or has a California-based affiliate at the time the rebated vehicle is purchased or leased.
+- Be an individual, business or government entity that is based in California or has a California-based affiliate at the time the rebated vehicle is purchased or leased.

 - Eligible vehicles may be purchased out-of-state, but consumers must be California residents at the time of vehicle purchase.
 All businesses must be licensed to operate in California.
 Active duty military members stationed in California, but with permanent residency in another state are eligible to apply and may use military orders in lieu of other proof of residence documentation.

-- Be a purchaser or lessee of a new, eligible Zero-Emission Vehicle (ZEV) or Plug-In Hybrid Electric Vehicle (PHEV), and submit a CVRP application a) within 18 months of the vehicle purchase or lease date, b) after taking possession of the vehicle, and c) prior to exhaustion of available rebate funds.
+- Be a purchaser or lessee of a new eligible vehicle and submit a CVRP application a) within 18 months of the vehicle purchase or lease date, b) after executing and signing a purchase or lease agreement, and c) prior to exhaustion of available rebate funds.

 - Not make or allow any modifications to the vehicle’s emissions control systems, hardware, software calibrations, or hybrid system.

 - Commit that any emission reductions generated by the purchased vehicle will not be used as marketable emission reduction credits, to offset any emission reduction obligation of any person or entity, or to generate a compliance extension or extra credit for determining regulatory compliance.

 - Retain ownership of the vehicle for a minimum of 30 consecutive months immediately after the vehicle purchase or lease date.

 - The original lease must be a minimum lease term of 30 months.